 5. DIVIDE DRAWERS

 If you're like me, this is one of my biggest pet peeves when cooking in my kitchen at home.
 You're fifteen minutes into creating your special secret marinara sauce recipe, all of the vegetables are prepped and cut, the right spices are out and ready to be sprinkled, the olive oil is just starting to get hot, you reach into your cluttered utensil drawer, and wait a minute...where's my garlic press?
 The hand Parmesan grater isn't supposed to be in this drawer!
 Why do I own five spatulas?!
 Wait, I still need my garlic press!
 Next, you're scouring every inch of your kitchen until you make your final stop at your dishwasher.
 Low and behold, you find it comfortably resting in the utensil rack!
 Eliminate this possibility by simply picking up custom drawer dividers from one of the aforementioned retailers.
 These little items are so handy, easy to install, and are relativity inexpensive for the amount of kitchen nightmare relief they provide.

 Find some smart and creative ways to re-purpose is items around your home.
 Have old dressers that aren't being used?
 They are great for storing linens, dishware, and other items.
 Think about using an over-the-door shoe rack for storing toiletries, hair products, toys, or accessories.

 7. DON'T CRAM!

 Try not to overfill storage spaces.
 Filling drawers, cabinets, and closets for only 75% will make it a lot easier to find items and stay organized for the rest of the year!

 If you're feeling overwhelmed by these tips, or don't think you can find the time to begin your spring cleaning, we can help you out!
 Our eco-friendly, holistic cleaning services and products will leave your home feeling refreshed and uplifted.
-Book a cleaning today!
+Book a consultation today!